 - Cassava root is an excellent source of saponins, which may help manage cholesterol levels and reduce acidic levels in the body

 - Cassava is a non-GMO product

 - Cassava chips are an excellent alternative to potato chips because of their distinct flavor and because they contain less fat than regular potato chips

 Cassava chips for all!

-Bring all the crunchy deliciousness of this natural snack to your family with a variety of Cassava Chips from Wai Lana, including her classic Wai Lana Chips, available in 6 tempting flavors; air-popped Cassava Pops, which come in Sea Salt, Volcano, and Luau BBQ flavors; and her new Superfood Chips, available in Chia or Turmeric Cheese flavors.
+Bring all the crunchy deliciousness of this snack to your family with a variety of Cassava Chips from Wai Lana, including her classic Wai Lana Chips, available in 6 tempting flavor and her new Superfood Chips, available in Chia or Turmeric Cheese flavors.
 Look for them at your local health or natural foods store or visit wailana.com.